Changes to benefits - Welfare Reform

 Personal Independence Payment is a new benefit to help people with disabilities live full, active and independent lives.

-If the new Welfare Reform Bill for Northern Ireland becomes law the current payments from the Social Fund will change from Autumn 2013.
-Some payments will be part of a new type of support service called Discretionary Support, while some will become part of the new Universal Credit benefit system being introduced from April 2014.
+If the new Welfare Reform Bill for Northern Ireland becomes law the current payments from the Social Fund will change.
+Some payments will be part of a new type of support service called Discretionary Support, while some will become part of the new Universal Credit benefit system.

-It is proposed that a benefit cap will be introduced from Autumn 2013.
+It is proposed that a benefit cap will be introduced as part of welfare reform.
 This will limit the amount of benefit people aged 16 to 64 can get.
 This means you should not get more in benefit payments than you would if you were earning an average wage.
 This is law in England, Scotland and Wales but not law in Northern Ireland yet.

 Fraud and Error